Pre-Season Care Should Involve a Visit to the Physical Therapist

+Let up help!
 We are trained in special tests to screen for susceptibility to the injuries listed above as well as all other common sport-related injuries.
-We can educate you on your level of susceptibility as well as provide you with exercise and movement strategies for decreasing risk.
-Best of all?
-It is FREE.
-We aren’t even trying to sign your child up for physical therapy sessions.
-We just want to give you and your child knowledge and corrective exercises so that he or she can be their best this season.
+We can educate you on your level of susceptibility as well as provide you with exercise and movement strategies for decreasing risk so that all of our local athletes can be their best this season.

 Barzilai P, Brady E. Knee injuries worry NFL players more than concussions.
 2014. https://www.usatoday.com.

 Caine DJ, Maffulli N. Epidemiology of Pediatric Sports Injuries.
 Individual Sports.
 Med Sport Sci.
 Basel, Karger, 2005;48: 120–137.

 Doyle K. Heavy soccer playing before age 12 tied to later hip deformities.
 2015. https://www.reuters.com.